AutodeskAILab/occwl/README.md

 conda install -c lambouj -c conda-forge occwl
 ```

-We have noticed `conda` runnin very slow recently.
+We have noticed `conda` running very slow recently.
 See issue #26.
 If `conda` is too slow, we recommend using `mamba`.
 ```
 conda install -n base mamba -c conda-forge
 ...